loveleshkalonia/DLQ-Dashboard-Mule-Backend/README.md

 ## GET: /Queue/{queueName}

-Read first 10 messages from the specified {queueName} sqs queue.
-Example URI parameter: "ghost-dlq.fifo"
+Read first 10 (Maximum) messages from the specified {queueName} SQS queue.
+Example URI parameter: "ghost-dlq.fifo".

 ## POST: /Queue/{queueName}

-Push messages to the specified {queueName} sqs queue.
-Example URI parameter: "ghost-dlq.fifo" The body for this request is validated against the "/src/main/resources/schemas/post-queue-msg.json" JSON schema.
-You can also find an example payload in the Hoppscotch collection.
+Push messages to the specified {queueName} SQS queue.
+Example URI parameter: "ghost-dlq.fifo".\
+The body for this request is a JSON Array of messages.
+It is validated against the "/src/main/resources/schemas/post-queue-msg.json" JSON schema.\
+You can find an example payload in the Hoppscotch collection.

+## GET: /Queue/Purge/{queueName}

+Purge messages from the specified {queueName} SQS queue.
+Example URI parameter: "ghost-dlq.fifo".

+## POST: /Queue/Delete/{queueName}

+Delete (From the first 10) messages (Maximum 10) from the specified {queueName} SQS queue.
+Example URI parameter: "ghost-dlq.fifo".\
+The body for this request is an Array of Strings which represensts message "id" of an SQS message.
+It is validated against the "/src/main/resources/schemas/delete-queue-msg.json" JSON schema.\
+You can find an example payload in the Hoppscotch collection.

+### Important Note:

+I would recommend setting the Visibility Timeout to approximately 3-5 seconds.
+The reason for this is to account for the operation of the 'POST: /Queue/Delete/{queueName}' endpoint.
+This also implies that consecutive requests made to fetch the approximate number of messages in the queue or to read the messages from the queue should also be made with a gap of 3-5 seconds.